yueliu1999/Dink-Net/README.md

 <img src="./assets/main_results.png" alt="main_results" style="zoom:61%;" />

 <p style="text-align:justify; text-justify:inter-ideograph;">
-Table1.
+Table 1.
 Clustering performance (%) of our method and fourteen state-of-the-art baselines.
 The bold and underlined values are the best and the runner-up results.
 “OOM” indicates that the method raises the out-of-memory failure. “-” denotes that the methods do not converge.
 </p>

 ![main_results_vis](./assets/main_results_vis.png)